raystack/firehose/docs/reference/configuration.md

 * Default value: `400-600`

 #### <a name="SINK_PROM_REQUEST_LOG_STATUS_CODE_RANGES" /> `SINK_PROM_REQUEST_LOG_STATUS_CODE_RANGES`
-Defines the range of HTTP status codes for which retry will be attempted.
+Defines the range of HTTP status codes for which the request will be logged.
 * Example value: `400-499`
 * Type: `optional`
 * Default value: `400-499`